English Toy Spaniel

 Training Milestones for English Toy Spaniel

-Successful training for English Toy Spaniel respects this breed's good (willing to please) trainability profile and natural gentle tendencies.
+The English Toy Spaniel responds to training approaches that respect its particular learning profile rather than applying a one-size-fits-all method and natural gentle tendencies.
 Weeks one through four: focus on establishing trust and learning your English Toy Spaniel's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 English Toy Spaniel owners should expect the training journey to require patience given this breed's good (willing to please) learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources